Second Italo-Senussi War: War crimes

-Specific war crimes committed by the Italian armed forces against civilians include deliberate bombing of civilians, killing unarmed children, women, and the elderly, rape and disembowelment of women, throwing prisoners out of aircraft to their death and running over others with tanks, regular daily executions of civilians in some areas, and bombing tribal villages with mustard gas bombs beginning in 1930.
+Italian war crimes included the use of chemical weapons, execution of surrendering combatants, and killing of civilians.
+According to Knud Holmboe tribal villages were being bombed with mustard gas by the spring of 1930, and suspects were hanged or shot in the back, with estimated thirty executions taking place daily.
+Angelo Del Boca estimated between 40,000 and 70,000 total Libyan dead due to forced deportations, starvation and disease inside the concentration camps, and hanging and executions.

+Mukhtar's troops reacted with the raiding of animals and intimidation against the Libyan tribes who had submitted to the Italians, such as on November 29, 1927, when they attacked a Braasa tribe camp near Slonta, which also affected women and children.

 Aftermath

 In 2008, Italy and Libya reached agreement on a document compensating Libya for damages caused by Italian colonial rule.
 Muammar Gaddafi, Libya's ruler at the time, attended the signing ceremony wearing a historical photograph on his uniform that showed Cyrenaican rebel leader Omar Mukhtar in chains after being captured by Italian authorities during the war.
 At the ceremony, Italian Prime Minister Silvio Berlusconi declared: "In this historic document, Italy apologizes for its killing, destruction and repression of the Libyan people during the period of colonial rule."
 He went on to say that this was a "complete and moral acknowledgement of the damage inflicted on Libya by Italy during the colonial era."

-These declarations received harsh criticism from the Associazione Rifugiati Italiani dalla Libia and from some Italian historians, who felt the agreement was "based on false assumptions created by Gaddafi propaganda".

 In popular culture

-The 1981 film Lion of the Desert by Moustapha Akkad is about the conflict.
+The 1936 Italian fascist propaganda film Lo squadrone bianco, as well as the 1981 Libyan film Lion of the Desert by Moustapha Akkad depict the conflict.